Transfer Credit Information

 - The faculty returns the decision with attached documentation to the transfer credit evaluator.

-- The evaluator notifies the academic advisor of the decision.
+- The evaluator notifies the admissions or academic advisor of the decision.

 Non-Regionally Accredited Institutions

 Franklin recognizes that quality academic offerings come from multiple sources.
 The faculty have established a process for reviewing coursework from non-accredited institutions, using the ODHE definition of those institutions not regionally accredited.
-Students who request credit from work completed at non-accredited institutions must complete the Credit Review Form.
+Students who request credit from work completed at non-accredited institutions can submit a digital collection via The Learning Exchange or complete the Credit Review Form (Appendix E).

 Process for Non-Regionally Accredited Institutions

 In addition, transfer credit may be accepted for prior coursework and other experiences including tests, training seminars, and adult vocational training.
-These requests are handled on a case-by-case basis, use the Credit Review Form, are submitted to faculty for review, and documented in the Office of Transfer and Articulation.
+These requests are handled on a case-by-case basis, use the Credit Review Form, are submitted to faculty for review, and documented in the appropriate departments and offices.

 Exception Based Training Programs Not Accredited by a Body Recognized by CHEA